sp-rky/Ultrasonic-Voice-Alert/README.md

 Hook it up to power so it turns on, then hold the record button on the playback module so you can record a short message.

-After recording the message, wave your hand in front of the ultrasonic sensor. you should find that when something passes the ultrasonic sensor, it will play back your message automatically.
+After recording the message, wave your hand in front of the ultrasonic sensor.
+You should find that when something passes the ultrasonic sensor, it will play back your message automatically.

 ### Troubleshooting